Pamela Mellon, PhD

 R. Jeffrey Chang, MD

 The goals of this postdoctoral training program are two-fold.
 The training program for Ph.D. postdoctoral fellows aims to qualify these individuals for future academic faculty or biotechnology positions with a concentration on research in reproductive biology.
 The training program for the M.D. clinical fellows is designed to qualify individuals for the subspecialty board in reproductive endocrinology and to produce highly qualified physician\scientists with a commitment to clinical and basic research.
 This training program is designed to provide clinical fellows with a balance of training between clinical and research activities and to support well-rounded training in reproductive biology for basic science postdoctoral fellows.
-The goal in both cases is to prepare these individuals for successful careers with a complete foundation for leadership in reproductive sciences.
+The goal in both cases is to prepare these individuals for successful careers with a complete foundation for leadership in obstetrics, gynecology, and reproductive sciences.

 A training program for postdoctoral fellows in Basic, Translational, and Clinical Research in Reproductive Sciences, this program has been continuously funded by NICHD/NIH since 1982 via the T32 training mechanism to support postdoctoral fellows at the UCSD School of Medicine with a commitment to research in reproduction.